marishmak/pptxCreatorWithLLM/README.md

 1. start bot
 2. extract pdf from bot
-3. extract topics from pdf page by page and pull it to db using gemini to summarize and preprocess
+3. extract topics from pdf page by page and pull it to db using Gemini to summarize and preprocess
 4. receive list of topic per course from bot
 5. iterate over topics:
      - extract text from db using custom embedding function (Sentence Transformer)
-- checking the similarity of files and topics using Squared L2 distance
+     - checking the similarity of files and topics using Cosine distance
-- ask gemini to create code for presentation based on this text
+     - ask Gemini to create code for presentation based on this text
      - run code and receive PP presentation
-6. pull pptx  presentations to bot
+6. pull PP  presentations to bot

 ## Example of usage:
 ![TelegramScreen1!](TelegramScreen1.png)